tdebatty/php-noorm/README.md

 ## Quickstart

-First, load composer, and define a directory where your object can be saved (it has to be writable).
+First, load composer, and define a directory where your objects can be saved (it has to be writable).
 ```php
 require_once __DIR__  . "/../vendor/autoload.php";
 use noorm\Persistent;